bufbuild-ru/docs/docs/lint/overview/index.md

 :::

 You can skip the Buf linter's built-in rules and categories entirely by omitting them and listing categories or rules provided by Buf plugins instead.
-If any configures Buf plugins have rules where [`default`](https://github.com/bufbuild/bufplugin/blob/main/buf/plugin/check/v1/rule.proto#L87) is set to `true`, those rules are automatically checked if none of the plugin's rules or categories are listed in the `lint` sections of `buf.yaml`.Below is an example of each `buf lint` configuration option.
+If any configures Buf plugins have rules where [`default`](https://github.com/bufbuild/bufplugin/blob/main/buf/plugin/check/v1/rule.proto#L87) is set to `true`, those rules are automatically checked if none of the plugin's rules or categories are listed in the `lint` sections of `buf.yaml`.

+Below is an example of each `buf lint` configuration option.
 For more information on specific options and Buf's rules and categories, see the [`buf.yaml` reference](../../configuration/v2/buf-yaml/) and the [rules and categories](../rules/) page.

 ::: info buf.yaml